 How to Get to Rio Antirrio Bridge

 From Patras, you can get to the town of Rio with a suburban train and then walk or take a taxi to the bridge.
 Alternatively, you can take a taxi directly from Patras to the bridge.
 We took a train from Athens to Kiato and another one from Kiato to Aigio.
-The railway line between Aigio and Patras is under construction, but there are buses replacing the trains.
+The railway line between Aigio and Patras is under construction, but buses are replacing the trains.
 You can ask the driver to hop-off in Rio, close to the bridge.
 In Antirrio there is a pole with a taxi number, so you should call one.
 If you don’t have a European number, ask someone in the kiosk next to the pole to call the taxi for you.
-In Rio, there are taxis waiting for passengers.
+In Rio, taxis are waiting for passengers.

 Where to Stay in Nafpaktos